whereiskurt/subastion/README.md

 |:--:|
 | ![aws kms alias and key](https://github.com/whereiskurt/subastion/blob/main/docs/gifs/sshopenvpn.gif) |

+Once openvpn is connected traffic flowing through the bastion host and out of AWS.

 ## Quick Start
 These steps are fully explained in the next section, but the quick start is here. :-) You MUST create the AWS KMS CMK manually in the AWS console.
 The key needs to be in the region you are building (e.g. ca-central-1)